 Coverage: Peterson Institute for International Economics, Monkey Cage

-2019.
+Chen, Frederick R. 2019.
 “Disentangling Bias: National Capabilities, Regime Type, and International Conflict Mediation.”
-Conflict Management & Peace Science 36 (2): 149–168.
+Conflict Management and Peace Science 36 (2): 149–168.

 Winner of the Mildred Potter Hovland Award for best article by a Political Science graduate student at the University of Wisconsin–Madison in 2016–17

-“Firm Nationality and Local Government Preferences for Foreign Direct Investment.” (with Jonathan A. Chu) Under review.
+“Firm Nationality and Local Government Preferences for Foreign Direct Investment.” (with Jonathan A. Chu) Under review

 “Foreign Policy in Hard Economic Times.”